 I have a lot of outdoor seating areas, which means a lot of outdoor furniture with outdoor cushions.
-And those cushions take up a lot of room!
-And that means I don’t have space for them in my shed.

 The Problem With Outdoor Storage Boxes